Phone: (602) 456-6825

 Roger W. Strassburg is a Partner in the Phoenix and Albuquerque offices of Resnick & Louis, P.C.
 He has over 35 years of nationwide, jury trial experience in complex injury and commercial cases in state and federal courts in Arizona, Nevada, New Mexico, Ohio, Oklahoma, and Maryland.
-His trial experience includes construction defect, professional liability, consumer rights defense, defense of warranty claims, public entity, transportation defense, contractual claims, risk transfer, personal injury, insurance, product defect, workers' compensation, real estate, death and class action & mass action tort cases.
+His trial experience includes construction defect, professional liability, consumer rights defense, defense of warranty claims, public entity, transportation defense, contractual claims, risk transfer, medical malpractice, personal injury, insurance, products liability, workers' compensation, real estate, death and class action & mass action tort cases.
 He has successfully handled professional liability claims for accountants, healthcare, and other licensed professionals.
 For example, he defended a Nevada public canal company in state and federal from class action claims involving 1,500 property owners from the flood in Fernley, NV.
 He also defensed a traumatic brain injury claim brought before a jury against the magician, David Copperfield and others, in Las Vegas, NV.
 He defensed a professional malpractice claim brought before a jury against an insurance brokerage in Phoenix, AZ.
 The first case in Arizona in which any court officially recognized the use of functional MRI brain scanning was brought by him.
 He also has appellate experience before the appellate courts in Arizona, Ohio, California, and the federal circuit courts.
 He credits much of his success in court to thorough preparation, the use of advanced, proprietary trial technology in the presentation of defenses in court, and luck.
 Roger has tried numerous multi-million-dollar cases with favorable outcomes.
 Additionally, he has experience in professional design, third party liability, premises liability, and automobile liability.